tanafaso/tanafaso-frontend/README.md

     ### Dependencies for IOS
        - Xcode IDE

-    For more information about dependencies, you can check this [link] (https://flutter.dev/docs/get-started/install). for Android
+    For more information about dependencies, you can check this [link] (https://flutter.dev/docs/get-started/install).

 ## Contributing
 There are a lot of ways you can contribute to this project.
 You can filter issues by `good first issue` label to get started with an issue that is easy to fix.